faustovaz/gists-eclipse-plugin/README.md

+# Eclipse Plugin for Gists

+A simple eclipse plugin for github gists!

 This project is built using Eclipse Tycho (https://www.eclipse.org/tycho/) and requires at least maven 3.0 (http://maven.apache.org/download.html) to be built via CLI.
 Simply run :